judekuti/LogAnal/README.md

-# Log Analysis Project
+# LogAnal
-## Udacity Full Stack Nanodegree

 ---

 ### Project Summary
 This project created a basic CLI analytic program that examines data in a PostgreSQL database and prints out reports in plain-text format using python3.
+Over 2 million data was anaalysed based on log entries in the database.

 ### Generated Report
 This Program generated report on the following descriptive statistics: